Explore Yazidi sites in 360°

-On Sunday 9 December 2018, the project “Inclusive citizenship and human rights” launches part one of a new, open online resource.
+On Sunday 9 December 2018, the project “Inclusive citizenship and human rights” was launched as part one of a new, open online resource.

 The web page also consists of interviews with leading international scholars, including the UN special rapporteur on minority issues, on the drivers of genocide and other mass atrocities as well strategies to prevent this.
 It includes documentary films, image galleries, quizzes and other training material, and links to other online resources addressing these issue.